Let’s get started with this “easy pentatonic link.”

 And that is why as improvising musicians, we should be actively searching for music that moves us, and then learn how to duplicate it on our instrument using our ears.

 When you transcribe, don’t feel like you have to do entire solos or really complex things with lots of notes.
 Start with little moments that sound great.
-When you’re starting out, learning to play a line that made you feel great when you heard someone else play it will make you feel even better when you play it yourself.
+Even when you’re starting out, learning to play a line that made you feel great when you heard someone else play it will make you feel even better when you play it yourself.

 The pentatonic scale is the most useful tool you can use when starting out improvising and learning to play without the burden of sheet music.
 Please leave your comments below if you have anything you would like to add or ask.
 Feel free to share this post with others that may be interested.
 More resources below..